The Lenstra–Lenstra–Lovász (LLL) algorithm is an algorithm that efficiently

 B[k] = B[k]) for some

-The length reduction step is basically Gram-Schmidt’s reduction step with a few
+The length reduction step is basically Gram-Schmidt’s reduction step with

 minor modifications.
 Here is another way to write the LLL length reduction step